 Drugs are taken that suppress your immune system after an organ transplant.
-Unfortunately, they are powerful and can affect your entire body.
-That means they affect your whole body instead of just the immune response to your transplanted organ.
+They are given so that your body doesn't reject the donor organ.
+Unfortunately, these drugs are powerful and can affect the entire body.

-So the bad news is that you may have some side effects.
+The bad news is that you may have some side effects.
 The good news is that side effects are much easier to cope with than they once were.

-Nausea and vomiting
+- Nausea and vomiting

-High blood pressure
+- High blood pressure

-Swelling and tingling of the hands and feet
+- Swelling and tingling of the hands and feet

-Acne and other skin problems
+- Acne and other skin problems

-Hair loss or unwanted hair growth
+- Hair loss or unwanted hair growth

 Yes, it's a long list.
 But don't worry too much.
 Not everyone gets side effects like these.
 One transplant recipient's response can be very different from another's.